-- One (1) Administrator from the Educational Services Center Chairperson - One (1) member of the Penn High School Administration - One (1) Penn High School staff member
+- One (1) Administrator from the Educational Services Center Chairperson

+- One (1) Penn High School Administrator

+- One (1) Penn High School staff member

 The Superintendent or his/her designee will select the members of the Activities Review Board.
 No person who has participated in the investigation or decision that is being appealed shall be named to the Activities Review Board.